sfzinstruments/SplendidGrandPiano/README.md

 - Some additional tweaks has been added to this sfz version
 - Later tweaks by user can be easily made, for example to adjust dynamics range to suit personal playing and taste

+## String Resonance
+Updated to include the string resonance simulation created by P.Eastman.
+Turn down the "Resonance" control to 0 will also turn off the resonance polyphony.